 - a.
-Replace battery with 3500800-0007 or 3500800-0008 battery only.
+Replace battery with 3500800-0008 battery only (reorder as battery assembly number 3501192-0001).
 Use of another battery may present a risk of fire or explosion - b.
 The battery used in this device may present a risk of fire or chemical burn if mistreated.
 Risk of Fire and Burns.
-Do Not Open, Crush, Heat Above (manufacturer's specified maximum temperature) or Incinerate.
-Follow Manufacturer's Instructions - c.
+Do Not Open, Crush, Heat Above (manufacturer's specified maximum temperature) or incinerate.
+Follow manufacturer's Instructions - c.
 Do not dismantle, open or shred the battery - d.
 Do not short-circuit the battery.
-Do not store batteries haphazardly in a box or drawer where they may short-circuit each other or be short-circuited by conductive materials - e.
+Do not store batteries haphazardly in a box or drawer where they may shortcircuit each other or be short-circuited by conductive materials - e.
 Do not remove a battery from its original packaging until required for use - f.
 Do not expose batteries to heat or fire.
 Avoid storage in direct sunlight - g.
-Do not subject the batteries to mechanical shock - In the event of a cell leaking, do not allow the liquid to come into contact with the skin or eyes.
+Do not subject the batteries to mechanical shock - h.
+In the event of a cell leaking, do not allow the liquid to come into contact with the skin or eyes.
 If contact has been made, wash the affected area with copious amounts of water and seek medical advice - i.
-Store the batteries in a dry place at a temperature between 0° C and $+40^{\circ}$ C - j.
+Store the batteries in a dry place at a temperature between 0°C and +40°C - j.
 Secondary (rechargeable) batteries give their best performance when they are operated at room temperature (20°C +/- 5°C)